 But there are some ways to find bargains on good, clumping litter.

-How To Save Money With Clumping Litter
+How to Save Money With Clumping Litter

-Saving money with clumping litter can take a little planning and creativity but it can be done.
+Saving money with clumping litter can take a little planning and creativity, but it can be done.
 Here are some ways to cut down on the cost.

-Coupons At Your Local Grocery
+Coupons at Your Local Grocery

 Watch for coupons and sales at your grocery store.
-Many stores nowadays will combine manufactures' coupons with local or store coupons.
+Many stores nowadays will combine manufacturers' coupons with local or store coupons.
 Some stores will double coupons.
 Stock up when sales and coupons coincide.
 If there is a purchase limit you can plan to return multiple days during the sale or have a friend or family member purchase some for you.

 Go to different manufacturers' websites that make clumping littler and sign up for their mail or email mailing list.
 They will often send out coupons and special offers that can be combined with local sales and offers for even more savings.